 Proteins play an important role in not only building muscle, but in enhancing brain health.
 Amino acids are the building blocks of proteins, and act as precursors to the production of serotonin, the brain chemical that acts like a natural anti-depressant.
 Because depression is often experienced during opiate detox and withdrawal and the early days of recovery, amino acids play a crucial role in helping to improve mood.

 Using amino acid supplementation during treatment helps provide a natural anti-depressant instead of prescription antidepressants.
 Amino acid supplements are most beneficial to aiding in depression if taken between meals when it is most available to the body for neurotransmitter production.
-Amino acid therapy, used in conjunction with other holistic therapies, can assist in alleviating many of the discomforts associated with heroin detox.
+Amino acid therapy, used in conjunction with other holistic therapies, can assist in alleviating many of the discomforts associated with heroin detox and treatment methods.

 Ranch Creek Recovery Offers Holistic Opiate Detox in San Diego

 A peaceful and natural setting provides the backdrop for wellness and healing during treatment for heroin dependency.
 Ranch Creek Recovery is located in a private estate nestled in the beautiful hills of Temecula, California.
-RCR offers the premier holistic opiate detox program in San Diego, with a skilled and compassionate teams of doctors, psychiatrists, and therapists guiding and supervising the recovery process.
-Specializing in non-medical opiate detox and withdrawal practices, RCR eliminates the need for pharmaceuticals and replaces them with alternative therapies that enhance brain health restoration and emotional wellness.
+RCR offers the premier holistic opiate detox program in San Diego, with a skilled and compassionate team of doctors, psychiatrists, and therapists guiding and supervising the recovery process.
+Specializing in non-medical opiate detox and withdrawal practices, Ranch Creek Recovery in San Diego eliminates the need for pharmaceuticals and replaces them with alternative therapies that enhance brain health restoration and emotional wellness.

 Co-occurring mental health disorders are treated as well, through weekly dual diagnosis therapy groups that teach new coping skills and impulse control.
 Additionally, weekly psychotherapy sessions and daily individual sessions help prepare the newly recovering individual for a new life without drugs.
 For more information about the program, please call us today at (877) 997-8931.